 Contracted Fire Protection

 When a city contracts to either provide for or receive fire protection from a neighboring community they will need to complete a 28E agreement.
-This agreement needs to include what is expected from each entity, including how the fire protection will be done, the area that will be served, storage and maintenance of equipments, sharing of costs and fees for services.
+This agreement needs to include what is expected from each entity, including how the fire protection will be done, the area that will be served, storage and maintenance of equipment, sharing of costs and fees for services.
 City officials also need to be aware of the various mutual aid agreements it has with other cities and townships and how those affect the fire protection of their community and any associated costs.

 Although this scenario is not as prevalent, some cities create an agreement with a local firefighter association to either assist with fire protection or do it completely.
 When entering into this type of an arrangement, it is important that the contract is detailed and includes clauses on financial contributions, insurance coverage, equipment maintenance and budget management.